rahuljugnarain/eleventy-netlify-boilerplate/pages/about.md

 I currently work at [Publicis Sapient](https://www.publicissapient.com/) in London, where we help large business transform digitally.

 Aside from that, I have a ton of interests that I hope to write about on this blog.

 These include:
+* Start-ups/Disruptive Innovation
+* Crypto/Decentralised Finance
+* Coding (currently learning/using Python & MQL)

 If you'd like to know more about my background, check out my [LinkedIn](https://www.linkedin.com/in/jugnarain/).